 - ¾ cup Oat Milk barista blend

 - Grind espresso beans and brew espresso until ⅓ of the cup is filled with espresso. (or 2 double shots)

 - Stir in cocoa powder, peppermint extract & simple syrup.

 - Froth oat milk.
 Add to the latte.

 - Top with cocoa and crushed candy cane.

 - If you want to make a sugar-free simple syrup, bring 1 cup water and 1 cup monk fruit sweetener to a boil.
 You could also do this with regular sugar!
-We decided to use monk fruit sugar instead because it’s better for you (more on this in the nutrition section).
-Alternatively, add 1 tbsp of sugar.
+We decided to use monk fruit sugar instead because it's better for you (more on this in the nutrition section).
+Alternatively, add 1 tablespoon of sugar.

 If you try this recipe, please leave it a 5-star review in the comments section below!
 I’d love to hear from you!
 You can rate it, comment about it, send us pictures about it on Instagram @RescueDogKitchen.